 - Check roses, ornamentals and vegetables for powdery mildew, prevalent in mild, moist spring weather.

-- Check new growth on ornamental plants weekly for aphids and scale insects and treat, if necessary.
+- Check new growth on ornamental plants weekly for aphids and scale insects and treat with a natural pesticide, if necessary.

 - Water all your plants when they’re dry, but be particularly diligent with new plantings that can quickly dry out in our persistent spring winds.

 - Start up and test your irrigation system.

 To begin your next project, schedule a phone consultation!

 If you would like to work with your existing designer, simply fill in their name in the “Project Details” section.